2025–26 Primeira Liga

-The 2025–26 Liga Portugal (also known as Liga Portugal Betclic for sponsorship reasons) will be the 92nd season of the Primeira Liga, a professional association football competition that serves as the highest level on the Portuguese association football league system clubs and the fifth season under the current Liga Portugal title.
-This is the ninth Primeira Liga season to use video assistant referee (VAR).
-18 clubs will participate in the competition.
+The 2025–26 Liga Portugal (also known as Liga Portugal Betclic for sponsorship reasons) was the 92nd season of the Primeira Liga, a professional association football competition that serves as the highest level on the Portuguese association football league system clubs and the third season under the current Liga Portugal Betclic title.
+This was the ninth Primeira Liga season to use video assistant referee (VAR).

-Sporting CP are two-time defending champions, having won their 21st title in the previous season.
+Sporting CP were the two-time defending champions, having won their 21st title in the previous season.

 Teams

 Changes

 The following teams changed division, either exiting or joining Liga Portugal, since the 2024–25 season.